salimcodes/CreateYourResume/README.md

 **Why do this section?**

-I have created a template GitHub repository (or repo) specially for Microsoft Learn Student Ambassadors to use for this experience.
-When you append /generate to the end of the repo URL, you are telling GitHub that you want to generate a new repository, and use the provided repo as a template for the repo you generate.
+I have created a template GitHub repository (or repo) specially for this session for your use.
+When you append `/generate` to the end of the repo URL, you are telling GitHub that you want to generate a new repository, and use the provided repo as a template for the repo you generate.
 This template repository has the content and styling definitions that allow you to create a web application that can serve as your online resume.

 The template features a starter app used to deploy using Azure Static Web Apps.